base-org/web/apps/base-docs/docs/building-with-base/guides/nft-minting-frame.md

 Currently, you can't get the user to authorize a transaction from a frame, so you'll have to foot the bill to do a mint.

-Our strategy use the contract from the [Complex Onchain NFTs] guide, modified so that a designated address can mint for a provided address:
+Our strategy uses the contract from the [Complex Onchain NFTs] guide, modified so that a designated address can mint for a provided address:

 ```solidity
 function mintFor(address _recipient) public onlyOwner {